-- 1. Use the quick launch (ctrl+space Win/Linux, alt+space Mac) to add the Tube filter to the streamlines. - 2.
-Hit the Apply button.
+1. Use the quick launch (ctrl+space Win/Linux, alt+space Mac) to add the Tube filter to the streamlines.

 You can now see the streamlines much more clearly.
 As you look at the streamlines from the side, you should be able to see circular convection as air heats, rises, cools, and falls.
 If you rotate the streams to look down the Z axis at the bottom near where the heated plate should be, you will also see that the air is moving in a circular pattern due to the friction of the rotating disk.